Steven Bistricky, Ph.D.

 Research Interests

-2) We have been testing the acceptability, feasibility, and initial pilot outcomes of a brief telehealth hybrid group/self-guided psychoeducation intervention employing self-compassion and sleep hygiene practices to promote healthy self-regulation and sleep patterns in self-critical young adults experiencing the COVID-19 pandemic.
-Through the lens of minority stress theory, we are also examining mental health characteristics and self-care practices of professional psychology training program graduate students and alumni, who work empathically with clients' challenging circumstances.
+2) We have examined the acceptability, feasibility, and effectiveness outcomes of brief telehealth hybrid group/self-guided psychoeducation interventions employing self-compassion and sleep hygiene practices to promote healthy self-regulation and sleep patterns in self-critical young adults who have experienced significant adversities and traumas.